 Matt Renwick is surprised when teachers evaluate his school visibility as weak.
 He decides to make his classroom visits more purposeful, and shares the strategies he implements.

-Jennifer Allen shares her topics, schedules, and plans for study groups in 2017-2018.
+Jennifer Allen shares her selections and schedule for book study groups throughout the year.

 Jennifer Schwanke shares tips for ensuring your classroom visits aren't unexpected or unwelcome.

 Jennifer Schwanke creates a more organic, choice-driven process for book study groups in her school.

 Gretchen Taylor finds teachers are particularly insecure about their ability to lead word study with children.
 So she begins a professional development session by helping them see how capable they are.

 Jennifer Allen examines her desire to be a part of nearly every initiative in the district, and makes some decisions about when it makes sense to step back.